 The MV World Odyssey

-On September 13, 2015 the program’s newest vessel, the MV World Odyssey, departed from Southampton, England at the start of the Fall 2015 voyage for her role as the latest Semester at Sea campus.
-She has been meticulously maintained since her construction in Germany in 1998 and will undergo routine dry-dock maintenance this summer.
-The MV World Odyssey meets the International Maritime Organization’s SOLAS (Safety of Life at Sea), U.S. Coast Guard, and U.S. Public Health requirements, as well as all other statutory standards to operate throughout the world.
+The MV World Odyssey is the Semester at Sea campus.
+The ship has been meticulously maintained since construction in Germany in 1998 and underwent routine dry-dock maintenance in May of 2016.
+The MV World Odyssey meets the International Maritime Organization’s SOLAS (Safety of Life at Sea), U.S. Coast Guard, and U.S. Public Health requirements, as well as all other statutory standards.

-The World Odyssey is the sixth ship in Semester at Sea’s storied 51-year history.
-The new ship, like its predecessors, will serve as a traveling home and campus that brings approximately 600 undergraduate students to the farthest reaches of the globe every semester, giving deeper meaning to education, experiential learning, and community.
+The MV World Odyssey is the sixth ship in Semester at Sea’s history.
+This ship, like its predecessors, serves as a traveling home and campus that brings approximately 600 undergraduate students to the farthest reaches of the globe every semester.

-The ship has a similar feel to a college or university with her architecture and design, and meets all SAS requirements including safety, program features, and efficiencies.
-Offering the necessary qualities of a Semester at Sea shipboard campus, some of the World Odyssey’s features include:
+The ship has a similar feel to a college or university with the architecture and design, and meets all SAS requirements including safety, program features, and efficiencies.
+Some of the World Odyssey’s features include:

 Reception and Administrative Offices